sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                             * some hipster developer thought it provided a new, edgy look
             * the upshot is you have to write a bit of lua code to configure neovim
                 * don't worry, just cut and paste
-                    * seems like a pretty easy language, though
+                    * seems like a pretty easy language to pick up, though
         * neovim has a built-in client for "talking" to a language server
             * in essence, neovim is the client for the server
         * but you still have to tell the client (neovim) which language server you want to use